meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zone-tutorial.md

 ## Automation Account

-Choose an administrative account in which the Stack Sets will be placed (this is usually the `automation account` mentioned in [Platform Instance Configuration](/docs/meshstack.aws.index.html#platform-instance-configuration)).
+Choose an automation account in which the Stack Sets will be placed.
 Setup these resources on the Automation Account, here expressed as CloudFormation Templates.

 ### LZCFNStackSetAdministrationRole